cjungerius/canvas-for-jspsych/README.md

 ## Usage

-These plugins match the plugins they are based on as much as possible; the biggest different is that instead of providing them with a stimulus/stimuli to display, they require drawing(s), which are functions that act on a canvas item `c`. note that the function will still generally need to set the correct context itself, using a line like `let ctx = c.getContext("2d").`
+These plugins match the plugins they are based on as much as possible; the biggest difference is that instead of a stimulus/stimuli, they require drawing(s), which are functions that act on a canvas item `c`. note that the function will still generally need to set the correct context itself, using a line like `let ctx = c.getContext("2d").`

 ## Example